 (3) Design Stormwater management measures so that the post-construction peak runoff rates for the 2, 10 and 100 year storm events are 50, 75 and 80 percent, respectively, of the pre-construction peak runoff rates.
-The percentages apply only to the postconstruction Stormwater runoff that is attributable to the portion of the site on which the proposed development or project is to be constructed.
-The percentages shall not be applied to post-construction Stormwater runoff into tidal flood hazard areas if the increased volume of Stormwater runoff will not increase flood damages below the point of discharge; or definition of major development at Section 12 shall be submitted to the appropriate Soil Conservation District for review and approval in accordance with the requirements of this section and any applicable Soil Conservation District guidelines for Stormwater runoff quantity and erosion control.
+The percentages apply only to the post-construction Stormwater runoff that is attributable to the portion of the site on which the proposed development or project is to be constructed.
+The percentages shall not be applied to post-construction Stormwater runoff will not increase flood damages below the point of discharge; or definition of major development at Section 12 shall be submitted to the appropriate Soil Conservation District for review and approval in accordance with the requirements of this section and any applicable Soil Conservation District guidelines for Stormwater runoff quantity and erosion control.
 For the purposes of this section, "agricultural development" means land uses normally associated with the production of food, fiber and livestock for sale.
 Such uses do not include the development of land for the processing or sale of food and the manufacturing of agriculturally related products.